omajid/DotNetRegressionTestRunner/DESIGN.md

 `<requires>` places constraints on which runtime version this test will be compiled and executed for.
 This framework will only run tests that target the runtime provided with `/path/to/dotnet/to/test`.
+You can specify a range here with the syntax `[2.0, 2.1]` to indicate that it should only be run against runtimes with version 2.0 to 2.1, inclusive.

 `<compile>` allows selecting how the program is compiled.
 `configuration` can be `Debug` or `Release`.